Saendhor/myCode/sorting/mergesort/MERGESORT.md

 #TODO LIST

-> expand insertionsort code to cover also float, double
+> expand mergesort and merge code to cover also float, double
-> macro that autoselects the proper insertionsort invocation
+> macro that autoselects the proper mergesort and merge invocation